Sanjay-005/Projects/README.md

-E-commerce Web Application (MERN + Azure AI Search)
+E-commerce Web Application (MERN + Azure AI Search):

 A full-stack E-Commerce Web Application built using the MERN stack with Azure AI Search integration for fast and intelligent product search, autocomplete suggestions, and filtering.
 The application supports role-based access control, admin product management, bulk uploads, and a secure authentication system.